jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 Once the opt-out process is complete, consumers will be prompted to install the DAA's Protect My Choices browser extension.
 In some browsers (for example, Safari), this prompt appears before the opt-out flow begins.

-Protect My Choices stores the consumer's choices locally using the AdChoices Signal.
+Protect My Choices ("PMC") stores the consumer's choices locally using the AdChoices Signal.
 In browsers that support third-party cookies, these AdChoices Signal choices mirror the consumer's cookie-based choices in WebChoices.
 In those same browsers only, the extension can also re-create opt-out cookies if the consumer deletes cookies.
 This cookie re-creation applies only to opt-out cookies for companies included in WebChoices, and the extension does not re-create any other cookies.

 The AdChoices Signal is placed on the consumer's device via a short-term first-party cookie set by the DAA after the consumer completes their opt-out(s) in WebChoices.
-The PMC extension will read that short-term cookie and store the AdChoices Signal indefinitely or until the consumer makes different selections.
+The PMC extension will read that short-term cookie and store the AdChoices Signal indefinitely or until the consumer makes different selections (such as removing the PMC extension).

 See our **AdChoices Signal** and **Protect My Choices** documentation for more information about these mechanisms.